 Intro to WordPress Custom Post Types

 For many websites these basic post types offer plenty of structure and flexibility to achieve the major goals of the site.
 For more complex websites, however, you may find yourself needing more discrete and structured content categories.
-This is where WordPress Custom Posts Types come into play.
+This is where WordPress Custom Posts types come into play.

-- In recent projects I have created post types for: Teams, Lending Library Books, Website Resources, a Contact Directory, a Client List, Lesson Plans, Forms and more.
+- In recent projects, I have created post types for: Teams, Lending Library Books, Website Resources, a Contact Directory, a Client List, Lesson Plans, Forms and more

-Instead of struggling to find a plugin that works well enough for your particular content you can easily tailor your admin to work with your needs.
+Instead of struggling to find a plugin that works well enough for your particular content, you can easily tailor your admin to work with your needs.

 - Custom Post Types are easy to create and maintain.
 You can simply click on a menu item in the Admin and you’re off and running.
-All of the items of a given post type are accessible from the left hand menu and presented on their own page in the backend.
+All of the items of a given post type are accessible from the left-hand menu and presented on their own page in the back-end.

 - It’s easier to create and manage custom displays of your content.
 By default all posts are displayed the same way by your WordPress theme.
 This usually means showing the title and a blurb or excerpt from the post.
 With WordPress Custom Post Types you can have more effective and custom layouts for you content.
-‘Team Member’ posts can be displayed as an image and a bio in 3 x 3 grid.
-‘Web Resources’ can be displayed as a set of expandable, categorized list of links.
+‘Team Member” posts can be displayed as an image and a bio in 3 x 3 grid.
+“Web Resources” can be displayed as a set of eXpandable, categorized list of links.

 - WordPress Custom Post Types also let you create custom taxonomies (categories and subcategories) specific to your post type.
-A Movie post type, for example, may be categorized by genre, era, or rating.
+A movie post type, for eXample, may be categorized by genre, era, or rating.
 By using a WordPress Custom Post Type taxonomy you do not have to complicate the categories and subcategories of your regular Posts.

 WordPress Custom Post Types highlight the fact that WordPress is not simply a blogging platform: it is a robust Content Management System that will help you organize your content and customize the presentation of your WordPress website to the world.

-In a future WordPress how-to I will present a tutorial on how WordPress Custom Posts Types are created and I will introduce how you can get the most out of your WordPress Custom Post Types using another powerful feature of WordPress: metaboxes.
+In a future WordPress how-to, I will present a tutorial on how WordPress Custom Posts Types are created and I will introduce how you can get the most out of your WordPress Custom Post Types using another powerful feature of WordPress: metaboxes.

 Aside from providing excellent customer service, our goals are to use these technologies to intuitively automate your organization’s data solution needs seamlessly and flawlessly across the web, mobile, and desktop platforms.
 Contact Excelisys today for a free estimate and consultation about your business software automation needs @ 866-592-9235.